 - Rinse again and pat the skin dry with a soft towel.

-You should also ensure you shower thoroughly.
-As discussed, you need to rid your body of all traces of sunscreen unless you’re prepared to wash your clothing or bedsheets.
+Ensure you shower thoroughly.
+As discussed, you need to rid your body of all traces of sunscreen unless you’re prepared to wash your clothing and bedsheets the next day.

 Alternatives to Sunscreen While Sleeping